 Top Marriage and Family Therapy Graduate Programs

 Find out what to look for in a good marriage and family therapy graduate program.
-Read about three top-ranked schools with programs in MFT, and check out what degrees each school offers.
+Read about three of the top-ranked schools with programs in MFT, and check out what degrees each school offers.
 Schools offering Marriage & Family Therapy degrees can also be found in these popular choices.

 What Makes a Top Graduate School for Marriage and Family Therapy?